456th Bombardment Group: Post-war history

 The 456th relocated to Smoky Hill Army Air Field, Kansas, on 17 August 1945, for conversion to the Boeing B-29 Superfortress and operations against Japan, and was redesignated as the 456th Bombardment Group, Very Heavy.
 The war ended before the conversion was completed, however, and the group was inactivated on 17 October 1945.

-The 456th was activated again as an reserve unit of the United States Air Force.
+The 456th was activated again as a reserve unit of the United States Air Force.
 From 1 July 1947 to 27 June 1949, at McChord Air Force Base, Washington, the 456th Bomb Group operated B-29's.

 The group returned to the regular Air force from 1 December 1952 to 1 March 1955, as the 456th Troop Carrier Group, Medium as the operations group for the 456th Troop Carrier Wing operating Fairchild C-119 Flying Boxcar transports in both a standard airlift and research mission, based at Miami International Airport, Florida where it replaced the 435th Troop Carrier Group, a reserve unit activated for the Korean War on 1 December 1952.
 The group moved to Charleston Air Force Base, South Carolina on 15 August 1953 and was inactivated there on 1 March 1955.

-Commanders of the post-war 456th Group were: Col. Leonard J. Barrow, Jr. (c.
+Commanders of the post-war 456th Group were: Col. Leonard J. Barrow Jr. (c.
 December 1952), LtCol.
 Malcolm P. Hooker (c.
 February 1953), Col. Jay D. Bogue (1953 – 1 March 1955).

 The honors and lineage of the group were temporarily bestowed on the 456th Strategic Aerospace Wing (later the 456th Bombardment Wing) at Beale Air Force Base, California.
 The 456th included the 744th Bombardment Squadron among its subordinate units.